Jaundice

-Bilirubin is a yellow chemical pigment present in the haemoglobin.
-Bilirubin pigment is produced by the hemolysis (breakdown of red blood cells) in the body and it is excreted by the liver.
-But in the case of liver dysfunction, the pigment is not excreted and gets accumulated in the blood, giving rise to jaundice.
+Bilirubin is a yellow chemical pigment present in the hemoglobin.
+It is produced by the hemolysis (breakdown of red blood cells) in the body and excreted by the liver.
+However, in the case of liver dysfunction, the pigment is not excreted and accumulates in the blood, giving rise to jaundice.

 The normal bilirubin level in adults is - Direct bilirubin (also called conjugated)- 0 to 0.3 mg/dL